beshoyessam1027-arch/Microbiome-Diet-Cancer-Analysis/README.md

 3. **Taxonomic/Transcriptomic Profiling:** Kraken2 for classification.
 4. **Visualization:** Pavian for Sankey diagrams.

+   ## 📊 Statistical Summary (MultiQC)

+The MultiQC report aggregates the classification results for both baseline and post-intervention samples.

+### Observation:
+- **Host DNA Dominance:** As expected in prostate tissue samples, nearly 100% of reads remain unclassified against the standard microbial database, representing the host (Human) genome.
+- **Microbial Presence:** Minor traces of *Aspergillus fumigatus* and other species were detected, providing a baseline for the prostatic microbiome environment.

 ## 📈 Results (Patient 34 Comparison)
 ### Before Intervention (Baseline)
 ![Sankey Before]()